munificent/game-programming-patterns/book/component.markdown

 Let's say we're building a platformer.
-The Italian plumber demographic is covered, so ours will be starring a Danish <span name="baker">baker</span>, Bj&oslash;rn.
+The Italian plumber demographic is covered, so ours will be starring a Danish <span name="baker">baker</span>, Bjørn.
 It stands to reason that we'll have a class representing our friendly pastry chef, and it will contain everything he does in the game.

 <aside name="baker">